Protect Fiordland

 Check and thoroughly clean mooring lines / buoys, kayaks, dive and fishing gear as well as any other equipment.
 It is preferable to replace fouled mooring lines with new before entering Fiordland waters, particularly from areas where marine pests are present (eg, Bluff and Stewart Island/Rakiura).

 See these Biosecurity NZ web pages for detailed information: Cleaning Boats and Visiting Fiordland.
-See also our User's Guide to the Fiordland Marine Area (page 36).
+See also our Fiordland by Sea guide.

 Biosecurity planning